trizen/raku-rosettacode/programming_tasks/C/Call_a_function.md

 Note: whether a function may actually be called with a variable number of arguments depends entirely on whether a signature accepts a list at that position in the argument list, but describing that is not the purpose of this task.
-Suffice to say that we assume here that the foo function is declared with a signature of the form (\*\@params).
+Suffice to say that we assume here that the foo function is declared with a signature of the form (\*@params).
 The calls above might be interpreted as having a single array argument if the signature indicates a normal parameter instead of a variadic one.
 What you cannot do in Perl 6 (unlike Perl 5) is pass an array as several fixed arguments.
 By default it must either represent a single argument, or be part of a variadic list.
-You can force the extra level of argument list interpolation using a prefix <tt>|</tt> however:
+You can force the extra level of argument list interpolation using a prefix `|` however:

 ```perl
 my @args = 1,2,3;